-The Environmental Inspector(s) will be equipped with sufficient documentation, transportation, and communication equipment to effectively monitor all Contractors' compliance with the Certificate Conditions and applicable sections of and approvals issued pursuant to the PSL, New York State Environmental Conservation Law (ECL), § 401 and § 404 of the Federal Clean Water Act, and the procedures outlined in this EM&CP (CC 53e).
+At least 1 Environmental Inspector will be employed full-time during construction and restoration (CC#53a on Segment 1 and 2).
+Additional Environmental Inspectors may be utilized as required to meet environmental inspection requirements set out in the EM&CP and any other relevant permit conditions.
+The lead Environmental Inspector will be responsible for determining when additional inspectors are needed to meet inspection requirements.
+The Environmental Inspector(s) will be equipped with sufficient documentation, transportation, and communication equipment to effectively monitor all Contractors' compliance with the CCs and applicable sections of the PSL, New York State Environmental Conservation Law (ECL), the WQC issued in connection with the Project pursuant to § 401 of the Federal Clean Water Act, and the procedures outlined in this EM&CP (CC#53e).